Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Melissa Etheridge, musician

-that the global mortality rate associated with cannabis use disorder has
+noteworthy that the global mortality rate associated with cannabis use

-National drug policies largely remain punitive; they are polarised, simplified,
+persists.
+National drug policies largely remain punitive; they are

 -- Editorial, The Lancet 25 Nov 2023 [4740]